ibm-wsc/cloud-native-linuxone/docs/application-promotion/action.md

 4. Watch the results of your build pipeline run.
 It should complete successfully as in the pictures below.

+    !!! info "How long will your pipeline take to run?"
+        The pipeline run may take anywhere from 10-25 minutes to complete depending on the current system load.
+You can see the progress of your build, as well as if any errors occur, via the UI.
+Thus, by monitoring the UI, you can make sure things are going as planned.

-    !!! info "What to do if your pipeline run ends in failure" If your pipeline run ends in failure, please look at the `Failure` tab (immediately below this message) to get back on track (instead of the default `Success` tab).
+    !!!
+Tip "What to do if your pipeline run ends in failure" If your pipeline run ends in failure, please look at the `Failure` tab (immediately below this message) to get back on track (instead of the default `Success` tab).

     === "Success"